thejetjayjay/DomCobb/Outputs/Readme Keeper Agent.md

 - Ensure proper formatting with headers, code blocks, and lists
 - Include a table of contents if the README exceeds 200 lines
 - Save the file as README.md in the project root directory
+- After saving the root README.md, immediately create an exact copy at `Internal Files/Public DomCobb Readme/README.md`
+- The public copy must be identical to the root README.md - no modifications or content filtering
+- If the destination folder doesn't exist, create it before saving
+- Replace any existing README.md in the public folder if present

 **EVAL**